learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 This means we'd want the gems to be loaded in our app _before_ our own code.
 If we loaded our code first, we'd get uninitialized constant errors or undefined variable or method errors.
 Load order matters.
-We can specify load information in `config/environment.rb` to configure our load path (or load order) so that nothing breaks.
+We can specify load information in `config/environment.rb` to configure our load order so that nothing breaks.

 In `config/environment.rb`, we can specify which Bundler groups we want to load.
 The following code is used to load the `default` group (anything not explicitly